 You will still need to be aware of silent command line arguments like you would when installing directly.
 If the installer is an MSI file, though, you will need to run the installer with msiexec.exe instead of directly.
-You can find the exact command-line you need by creating a deployment in PDQ Deploy or Admin Arsenal and seeing what the full command line is:
+You can find the exact command-line you need by creating a deployment in PDQ Deploy and seeing what the full command line is:

 Just put in the name of the MSI file:

 You can also do a number of other things in the batch file such as set environment variables, map network drives, and run several installs at one time.
 I’ll have some blog posts on these more advanced topics in the future.